odmustafa/wix-rest-api-test/README.md

 ## How to Use

-1. Enter a name (first name or last name) in the search box.
+1. Enter a name (first name or last name) in the search box. (i.e. "Omar" or "Raquel" or "Nick")
 2. Click the "Search" button.
 3. The application will query your Wix site's contacts and display matching results.
-4. For contacts that are also members, their subscription information will be displayed.
+4. For contacts that have purchased a membership plan at some point or were granted a Legacy membership, their membership information will be displayed.

 ## Features